Phosphate binder

+Phosphate binders in the colon, visible in computed tomography as multiple small radiopaque foreign bodies.

 Phosphate binders are medications used to reduce the absorption of dietary phosphate; they are taken along with meals and snacks.
 They are frequently used in people with chronic kidney failure (CKF), who are less able to excrete phosphate, resulting in an elevated serum phosphate.

 Mechanism of action

 These agents work by binding to phosphate in the GI tract, thereby making it unavailable to the body for absorption.
 Hence, these drugs are usually taken with meals to bind any phosphate that may be present in the ingested food.
 Phosphate binders may be simple molecular entities (such as magnesium, aluminium, calcium, or lanthanum salts) that react with phosphate and form an insoluble compound.